-The idea of a Tu B'Shevat seder was developed by 16th-century kabbalists in Palestine.
+The idea of a Tu B'Shevat seder was developed by 17th-century kabbalists, Jewish mystics living in Palestine.
+The original text for the Tu Bishvat seder, Pri Etz Hadar, is an excerpt from the Sephardic/Mizrahi book of customs Sefer Hemdat Yamim.
 They took the New Year for Trees and turned it into the New Year for the Tree of Life.
-Similar to a Passover seder, the Tu B'Shevat seder includes four questions, four cups of wine, and ritual foods.
+Similar to a Passover seder, the Tu B'Shevat seder included scripted discussions, four cups of wine, and ritual foods.